-- Commissioned date corresponds to the connection date of the LCT.

-- Installed capacity corresponds to the size of the LCT installed.
-As it is given in kWth, a mean seasonal performance factor (SPF) (in line with table 2.6. of Non-Domestic and Domestic Renewable Heat Incentive (RHI) monthly deployment data: April 2020, for New&Legacy installations) is applied to determine the capacity connected in kW.
-Mean SPF as of April 2020 is as follows:

-- o 3.1 for air source heat pumps

-- 3.4 for air source heat pumps

-- o 2.5 for non-domestic RHI installations.
+- Commissioned date corresponds to the connection date of the LCT. - Installed capacity corresponds to the size of the LCT installed.
+As it is given in kWth, a mean seasonal performance factor (SPF) (in line with table 2.6. of Non-Domestic and Domestic Renewable Heat Incentive (RHI) monthly deployment data: April 2021, for New&Legacy installations) is applied to determine the capacity connected in kW.
+Mean SPF as of April 2021 is as follows: - 3.2 for air source heat pumps - 3.5 for air source heat pumps - In addition, a SPF of 2.5 was assumed for non-domestic RHI installations as it is the minimum SPF for installation to be eligible.